On the dimension of the solution space of linear difference equations over the ring of infinite sequences: Existence of nonzero solutions

 \section{Existence of nonzero solutions}

 \begin{Proposition} Let \beq v(0), v(1), \dots \eeq be a computable sequence.
-Then a first-order difference equation (which will be called {\em signal}) can be presented, the dimension of the solution space of which is equal to $1$ if \eqref{seq} has no nonzero elements, and is equal to $0$ (i.e., the equation has no non-zero solutions) otherwise. \end{Proposition}
+Then a first-order difference equation (which will be called {\em signal}) can be presented, the dimension of the solution space of which is equal to $1$ if \eqref{seq} is identically zero, and is equal to $0$ (i.e., the equation has no nonzero solutions) otherwise. \end{Proposition}

 \begin{proof} Based on the computable sequence $v(n)$, we define a computable two-sided sequence~$w(n)$: